GET IN TOUCH

 A Connecticut tax lien is more than just a notice from the state—it's a legal claim against your property for unpaid taxes.
 When taxes remain unpaid, the Connecticut Department of Revenue Services (DRS) can file a lien to secure the debt and protect the state's interest.
 This action can affect your ability to sell, refinance, or transfer ownership of your home or business assets until the balance is resolved.

-This guide explains every step of the Connecticut tax lien process, from how liens are filed and recorded to how long they last and how to remove or release them.
-You’ll also learn how the DRS handles liens, how state rules differ from federal IRS liens, and which forms and payment options apply to your situation.
+This guide explains every step of the Connecticut tax lien process, from filing and recording liens to their duration and removal.
+You'll also learn how the DRS handles liens, how state rules differ from federal IRS liens, and which forms and payment options apply to your situation.
 Knowing what to expect helps you make informed choices that keep your property in good standing and maintain compliance with state tax laws.

 What is a Tax Lien in Connecticut?

 A Connecticut tax lien is a legal claim the state places on your real or personal property when you owe unpaid taxes.
 It secures the amount owed to the Connecticut Department of Revenue Services (DRS) and ensures the state collects the debt before you sell, refinance, or transfer ownership.
-Simply put, a lien gives the government a legal right to your assets until the balance is fully paid.
+Simply put, a lien gives the government a legal right to your assets until the balance is paid in full.

 How a Tax Lien Differs from a Tax Bill or Judgment